logo

 Rohit20 May 2024

 So next time you make a big foreign payment, expect to pay extra for TCS which is collected by the receiving bank or business.
+This blog will give a thorough understanding of TCS to help you navigate the complexities of cross-border payments.

 Given the lack of discussion on TCS, it's easy to mix it up with TDS.
 Let's clear the air and distinguish between the two.